 3D printers can play a role in practically every sector.
 They are not just used for prototyping.
 Many 3D printers are being used to create finished goods.
 3D printers are being used in schools all around the world to bring hands-on learning into the classroom by manufacturing three-dimensional dinosaur bones and robotics components.

-The healthcare industry is also utilizing 3D printing to create cutting-edge prosthetics.
-Due to its versatility and flexibility, 3D printing technology is a game changer in any business.
+The healthcare industry is also utilizing it to create cutting-edge prosthetics.
+Due to its versatility and flexibility, this technology is a game changer in any business.

 Metal 3D printing expands metal part design options.
 Direct metal laser sintering is the method often employed to 3D print metal items.
 It is frequently used to consolidate metal, and multiple-part assemblies into a single component or to create lightweight components with internal channels or hollowed-out features.

-3D printing DMLS components are as dense as those generated by standard metal manufacturing processes like casting or machining, they are suitable for both prototype and production.
+The printing components are as dense as those generated by standard metal manufacturing processes like casting or machining, they are suitable for both prototype and production.

-The first industrial 3D printing technology is stereolithography (SLA).
+The first industrial additive manufacturing technology is stereolithography (SLA).
 SLA printers excel at generating detailed items with flawless surface finishes and precise tolerances.

 Quality surface finishes on SLA components not only look great but may also help with the part’s function, for example, checking the fit of an assembly.
 It is commonly employed in the medical profession, with popular uses including anatomical models.